spoofedpacket/puppet-galera/README.md

 ## Usage

    Assign class percona::node via your favourite ENC or simply add a node entry.
+It's best to start with *one* node intially, then add the others once the initial node is up and running.

 ### Create a new cluster from scratch